Carl Binder: Career

-Binder, who hails from Ontario, has worked extensively in television since the mid-1980s.
+Binder has worked extensively in television since the mid-1980s.
 Binder’s breakthrough in feature writing came when Walt Disney Feature Animation hired him, together with Susannah Grant and Philip LaZebnik, to write the screenplay for Pocahontas.
 The film became a worldwide box-office success and won two Academy Awards.

 He then moved back to television, spending four seasons as writer–producer on the CBS period drama Dr. Quinn, Medicine Woman, where he also directed three episodes.

 In 1998 Binder created and executive-produced Little Men, an hour-long family series adapted from Louisa May Alcott’s novel and shot in Ontario.

 Binder was set to co-write the third Stargate SG-1 movie with Brad Wright and served as an executive producer for the Stargate series Stargate Universe.
 More recently, he worked on Transporter: The Series, and Houdini and Doyle.

 In 2018 he co-wrote two episodes of Unspeakable, an eight-part miniseries for CBC Television and SundanceTV that dramatised Canada’s tainted-blood scandal.